When it comes to creating a popular (and profitable) website, your primary focus should always be on the user experience.

 Unique and intriguing designs may win awards, but by their very nature are typically a usability nightmare.
 Why?
 Because people like predictability.
 They expect to see certain elements in certain places, and when they don’t, they get confused and frustrated.
 Then they leave.

-A full-width design with bold colors and beautiful typography.
 Clean and simple, yet striking and beautiful.
 It represents great balance between form and function.
 It’s exactly what you should be looking for.

 2. Make Navigation Easy and Obvious